Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 And, while Zoom lets you have unlimited one-to-one meetings in all plans, Microsoft Teams allows free 30-hour meetings for a limited time.

-Zoom offers more free features, but Microsoft Teams offers better communication features
+Zoom offers more free features, but Microsoft Teams has better communication features

 There’s a significant overlap between Microsoft Teams and Zoom in terms of communication functionality.